SoftUni-Internal/interactive-content/EN/01-Components/01-Components.md

 This last line of code is the final piece needed so that the **AppComponent** can be exported for use anywhere in our application.

-We are also passing a property to **title** with a value of **App Title** which will replace the `{{title}}` property once the component is displayed in a view.
+We are also passing a property called **title** with a value of **App Title**, which will replace the `{{title}}` property once the component is displayed in a view.

-The arrangement of the views is hierarchical, allowing you to modify or show and hide entire UI sections or pages based on user permissions or actions taken by the user.
+The arrangement of the views is hierarchical, allowing us to modify or show and hide entire UI sections or pages based on user permissions or actions taken by the user.

 Components can interact with each other and can be embedded inside other components creating a hierarchy.